Muaro Jambi Regency: Administrative districts

 Note: (a) includes the kelurahan of Tempino. (b) The 2010 population of the new Bahar Selatan and Bahar Utara districts are included with that of the existing Sungai Bahar District in the far southwest of the regency, from which they were cut out.

 (c) includes the kelurahan of Tanjung. (d) includes the kelurahan of Jambi Kecil.

 (e) The 2010 population of the new Taman Rajo District is included with that of the existing Maro Sebo District, from which it was cut out. (f) includes the kelurahan of Pijoan.

 (g) except the village (desa) of Maro Sebo, which has a post code of 36382. (h) includes the kelurahan of Sengeti.

-While Jambi Luar Kota District includes the western suburbs of Jambi city, four other districts immediately adjoin the city on its other sides, notably Kumpeh Ulu District on its east side and Sungai Gelam District to its southeast.
-The Batang Hari River borders the city on its north side.
+While Jambi Luar Kota District includes the western suburbs of Jambi city, four other districts immediately adjoin the city on its other sides, notably Kumpeh Ulu District on its east side, Sungai Gelam District to its southeast and Mestong District to its south; the Batang Hari River borders the city on its north side, separating it from Maro Sebo District.